 Before the comparative evaluation begins, all community-based applicants in the contention set may be asked to provide additional information relevant to the comparative evaluation.
-Additionally, the community-based applicants will be required to submit a deposit to cover the cost of the comparative evaluation.
+Additionally, the community-based applicants will be required to pay a Comparative Evaluation Fee (refer to Section 1.5 of Module 1) to participate in the comparative evaluation.
+Submit a deposit to cover the cost of the comparative evaluation.
 The deposit will be refunded to applicants that score 14 or higher.